 - Content access software

-Presentation software enables you to put forth your thoughts and ideas with ease and with good clarity by using visual information.
+Presentation is a type of application software that enables you to represent your thoughts and ideas with ease and clarity by using visual information.
 It lets you display the information in the form of slides.
-You can make your slide more informative and more engrossing by adding text, images, graphs, and videos.
+You can make your slide more informative and engrossing by adding text, images, graphs, and videos.
 It has three components:

 - Text editor to input and format text

 - Insert graphics, text, video, and multimedia files